Unified Community Connections’ No Boundaries Assistive Technology Center

 - in-services providing information and training on AAC and assistive technology

 Schedule an Appointment at the No Boundaries Center

-To schedule an appointment, please print, fill our and return the referral form (DOC).
+To schedule an appointment, please download, print, fill out and return the AT Referral Form (DOC).

 For more information about Unified Community Connections’ No Boundaries Assistive Technology Center, contact Angela Strauch or call 410-484-4540, ext.
 2580.

 How Our Assistive Technology Services Make a Difference

 iPads Revolutionize Communication for People with Speech Deficits